fejjjsan/java-project-78/README.md

 ## Overview
 This app provides `3 schemas` of validation to meet your needs for different types of data.
-This `schemas` allow to create flexible method chaining for validating `String, Integer` and `Map` type values.
+This `schemas` allow you to create flexible method chaining for validating `String, Integer` and `Map` type values.

 ## How to use